TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 What can we observe so far?
 Instantiate one `Leg`, instantiate multiple `Stop`s, pick an `TransportMode` to use; and then instantiate another leg, and so forth.
 It's simply too much to write, read, and maintain; and when we scale it, there's repetition.

 ### Enter factories
-What do we do when we see repeated code? we extract methods/classes.
+What do we do when we see repeated code?
+We extract methods/classes.
 So we go on and refactor our code to introduce a _factory method_ for leg creation:
 ```kotlin
 private val fixtJourney = Journey("", listOf(createLeg(), createLeg()))